yeasy/docker_practice/install/ubuntu.md

 $ sudo sh get-docker.sh --mirror Aliyun
 ```

-The script will have everything prepared and install the stable version of Docker CE for the system after execution.
+The script will have everything prepared and have installed the stable version of Docker CE for the system after execution.

 ### Launcher Docker CE